 5 Ways to Keep Cool Without Your Air Conditioner

 The vast majority of U.S. homes “84 percent, to be exact” use air conditioners.
 And air conditioners can be a big expense when it comes to paying your bills.
-While you may be able to buy cheaper electricity by switching to alternative retail electricity supplier, you can also reduce your electricity bills by simply using your air conditioner less often.
+While you may be able to buy fixed-rate electricity by switching to alternative retail electricity supplier, you can also reduce your electricity bills by simply using your air conditioner less often.
 To help, we’ve put together a list of five ways you can keep cool while using your air conditioner less often.